napicella/usb-stick/README.md

-# Usb stick
+# USB stick
-Store file and directories in the cloud to transfer it to another machine.
+Store files and directories in the cloud to transfer it to another machine.

 __Use cases__
 - Copy data between two different machines which are in two different not connected VPCs